What is Classical Chinese medicine?

 The knowledge within the list of texts above is vast.
 The quality and complexity of the information shows us how mature and complete the medicine was at the time of their writing.

-After the Han dynasty
+After the Classical Chinese Medicine of the Han dynasty

 Following the Han dynasty, there were still many important developments in Chinese medicine.
 Aside from the endless volumes of commentary written on the classics, specialty fields were expanded, and regional medicine developed.